st10371629/TenderToolApp/README.md

 - **Analytics:** User activity dashboard with optional daily active timer.
 - **Settings:** Profile management, language and theme customisation, and logout.

 The video highlights how users can seamlessly navigate through the app, explore tenders, and personalise their experience while maintaining security and efficiency.

-*(Link to the demo video will be added here once available.)*
+🎥 **Watch the demo video here:** [Tender Tool Demo](https://youtu.be/FvvjMCP9NiY)